rock-solid/wordpress-mobile-pack/readme.txt

 1. Go to the 'Look & Feel' tab.
 Choose color schemes, fonts and add your own logo and app icon.
 1. Go to the 'Content' tab.
 Disable, enable or order categories and pages depending on what content you want to show in the mobile web app.
 1. Go to the 'Settings' tab to choose a Display Mode and add your Google Analytics ID.
 1. Access your site in a mobile browser and check if the application is displayed.
-If the app is not loading properly, make sure that the file exporting the content - http://yoursite.com/{your plugins folder}/wordpress-mobile-pack/export/content.php - can be accessed in the browser and doesn't return a '404 Not Found' error.
+If the app is not loading properly, make sure that the file exporting the content - http://yoursite.com/{your plugins folder}/wordpress-mobile-pack/export/content.php - can be accessed in the browser and doesn't return a '404 Not Found' or '403 Forbidden' error.
 1. You're all done!

 = Testing your installation =